Léon: The Professional: Plot

 Léon tells Mathilda about how he became a hitman.
-When Léon was nineteen in Italy, he fell in love with a girl from a wealthy family, but Léon's family was poor.
-The two made plans to elope, but when the girl's father discovered them, he killed her out of anger.
+When Léon was nineteen in Italy, he fell in love with a girl from a wealthy family, but Léon came from a poor family.
+The two made plans to elope.
+When the girl's father discovered their plans, he killed her out of anger.
 Léon killed the father in revenge and fled to New York, where he met Tony and trained to become a hitman.

 Later, while Mathilda returns home from grocery shopping, an NYPD ESU team sent by Stansfield captures her and infiltrates Léon's apartment.
 Léon ambushes the ESU team and rescues Mathilda.
 Léon creates a quick escape for Mathilda by smashing a hole in an air shaft.
 He tells her that he loves her and to meet him at Tony's place in an hour, moments before the ESU team fires a grenade into the apartment, wounding Léon and creating chaos.
 He manages to disguise himself as a wounded ESU officer and sneaks down through the staircase.
 He goes unnoticed by everyone except Stansfield, who follows him and shoots him in the back.
 As Léon dies, he presses a grenade pin in Stansfield's palm, saying that it is from Mathilda.
 Stansfield opens Léon's vest to find a cluster of grenades, which detonate, killing Stansfield.

 Mathilda goes to Tony and tries to convince him to hire her, but Tony flatly refuses to employ a twelve-year-old and tells Mathilda that he is holding Léon's money for her.
-Tony gives Mathilda $100 and dismisses her back to school, where the headmistress re-admits her after Mathilda reveals what has happened.
+Tony gives Mathilda $100 and orders her back to school, where the headmistress re-admits her after Mathilda reveals what has happened.
 Mathilda walks onto a field near the school to plant Léon's houseplant, as she had told Léon, to "give it roots".